 Some of these situations can be prevented with a bit of preparation, but not all.
 Here are some tips on how to survive when things don’t go to plan.

 Preparation is key

 Whether you’ve been to your chosen holiday destination ten times or never before, it’s vital to do some research about the country you’re visiting.
 The latest scams you need to watch out for may be completely different, or there could currently be a reason why it is unwise to travel to that country.
-Check the Foreign and Commonwealth Office (FCO) website for any travel warnings – don’t just rely on news reports.
+Check the Foreign, Commonwealth & Development Office (FCDO) website for any travel warnings – don’t just rely on news reports.
 Media outlets may claim that tourists should not travel to Egypt at the moment, but what they likely mean is there is just one area of the country that needs to be avoided.